CCTV Surveillance Systems

 Information on surveillance systems (CCTV) within Rushcliffe

-CCTV is owned by Rushcliffe Borough Council to support the police and prevent crime in the West Bridgford area as part of the Safer Streets funding provided by the Government.
-The location of the cameras are shown in the plan of locations of CCTV.
+CCTV is owned by Rushcliffe Borough Council to support the police and prevent crime in the West Bridgford and Bingham areas as part of the Safer Streets funding provided by the Government.
+The Council operates CCTV in public spaces in 2 defined locations within the district, these being:

 The Police work collaboratively with the council and are informed direct of any suspicious incidents as they arise and can be directed to the exact location by fully trained operators

-The West Bridgford town centre cameras are managed under a shared services Information Processing Agreement with Newark & Sherwood District Council, Ashfield District Council and Broxtowe Borough Council - via a CCTV control room.
+The town centre cameras are managed under a shared services Information Processing Agreement with Newark & Sherwood District Council, Ashfield District Council and Broxtowe Borough Council - via a CCTV control room.

 The CCTV control room is continuously staffed by two Security Industry Authority (SIA) licensed operators, who monitor the public space cameras throughout the districts.
 These operators work closely with the police control rooms, helping policing in our area. the cameras will be managed and operated in accordance with RBC Public Space Surveillance policy and Code of Practice 2023